The JFK Assassination:

 2. The Motive: Why Kennedy Had to Be Removed

-· Cuban Missile Crisis: Newly uncovered evidence shows the Soviets possessed “city-killer” missiles near Cuba, and top U.S. officials learned just how narrowly they had escaped a nuclear launch.
+· Cuban Missile Crisis: Newly uncovered evidence shows the Soviets possessed “city-killer” missiles on those subs being depth-charged, and top U.S. officials learned just how narrowly they had escaped a nuclear launch.
+The commander, alone of the three needed, did not launch in direct disregard for his orders.

 · Personal Vulnerabilities: Rumors of Mafia ties, alleged affairs, and overwhelming popularity ensuring a second term made JFK a high-risk figure.